Azure/azure-sdk-for-rust/services/mgmt/dnsresolver/README.md

 The following [tags](https://github.com/Azure/azure-sdk-for-rust/blob/legacy/services/tags.md) are available:

+- `package-preview-2023-07` has 57 operations from 1 API versions: `2023-07-01-preview`.
+Use crate feature `package-preview-2023-07` to enable.
+The operations will be in the `package_preview_2023_07` module.
 - `package-2022-07` has 34 operations from 1 API versions: `2022-07-01`.
 Use crate feature `package-2022-07` to enable.
 The operations will be in the `package_2022_07` module.
 - `package-2020-04-preview` has 34 operations from 1 API versions: `2020-04-01-preview`.
 Use crate feature `package-2020-04-preview` to enable.
 The operations will be in the `package_2020_04_preview` module.